What is EMDR Therapy?

 EMDR seems to help with adaptive memory processing which can result in symptom relief while the memory is still retained.
 After successful EMDR treatment, clients often report a sense of empowerment, increased self-confidence, clarity about their decisions and life directions, improved relationships, better connection to their inner wisdom, as well as absence or decreased level of emotional disturbance from traumatic memories.
 The EMDR procedure seems to rely on our intrinsic wisdom and our mind's natural inclination to health and balance, and clients are often surprised by how fast their trauma is resolved.

-EMDR sessions can often be more effective in 90-minute sessions.
+EMDR sessions can often be more effective in longer sessions.
 When this is recommended, it will be discussed beforehand.
 Contact me if you are curious about EMDR therapy and want to explore more.